bar4488/prisma-nodejs-express-template/README.md

-# Example how to use Express and TypeORM with TypeScript
+# Example how to use Express and Prisma with TypeScript

 1. clone repository
 2. run `npm i`